-A temporary outside service area located on a sidewalk owned by a municipality, and that the licensee possesses in accordance with subsection (B)(2) of this regulation, may be approved by the state and local licensing authorities upon the annual filing of a temporary modification of premises application, provided that:
+A temporary outside service area located on a sidewalk owned by a municipality may be approved by the State and Local Licensing Authorities upon the annual filing of a temporary modification of premises application, provided that:

 - a.
 The proposed temporary outside service area located on a sidewalk is immediately adjacent to the licensed premises; - b.
 The licensed premises, as temporarily modified, will comprise a definite contiguous area; and - c.
 Plans and specifications identifying the temporary outside service area located on a sidewalk accompany the form and fee.